MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 ## To set up fixed asset allocation keys (optional)

-Transactions can be allocated to various departments or projects, according to user-defined allocation keys.
-For example, you could set up an allocation key to allocate depreciation costs on cars with 35 percent to the administration department and 65 percent to the sales department.
+Use allocation keys to allocate transactions to various departments or projects.
+For example, you can set up an allocation key to allocate vehicle depreciation costs with 35 percent to the administration department and 65 percent to the sales department.
 For more information, see [Allocate Costs and Income](year-allocate-costs-income.md).

 Allocation keys apply to fixed asset classes, not to individual assets.